gazebosim/gz-sim/tutorials/migration_sdf.md

 ## Plugins

 Plugins are binary files compiled to use with a specific simulator.
-Plugins for Gazebo classic and Ignition Gazebo aren't compatible, so plugins will need to be specified for each simulator separately.
+Plugins for Gazebo classic and Ignition Gazebo aren't usually compatible, so plugins will need to be specified for each simulator separately.

+It's important to note that for both simulators, plugins compiled against a major version of the simulator can't be loaded by other major versions.
+The shared libraries will usually have the same name, so it's important to make sure you're loading the correct plugins.

 ### Official plugins